 With everything set up for success, you can pull the ties back with one on each hand.
 You want the ties to rest behind your ears, instead of over them.
 With that in mind, cross the ties over each other in the back.

 At this point, be careful with the ties, since they can roll up into themselves, which isn’t always comfortable.
+Make sure the ties stay crossed in the back.

-Making sure the ties stay crossed in the back, wrap them around your head again, this time crossing them at the center of your forehead.
+Then wrap them around your head again, this time crossing them at the center of your forehead.
 With that done, make a complete loop with the ties to the back of your head again.
 There, you’ll tie the knot to secure the durag into place.

 A couple of tips before you put your knot into place.
 First up, while you want the durag to be secure, if you make it too tight, you’ll risk giving yourself a headache.
 Super tight knots can also make it hard to take the durag off when you’ve finished with it.